 Seattle Film Institute is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) to award certificates, bachelor degrees and master degrees.
-ACCSC is recognized by the Council for Higher Education Accreditation (CHEA).
+ACCSC is recognized by the United States Department of Education as the designated institutional accrediting body for over 650 post-secondary institutions that provide education to over 150,000 students including those granting baccalaureate and master's degrees that are predominantly organized to educate students for technical and occupational careers including institutions that offer programs via distance education.
 ACCSC is located at 2101 Wilson Boulevard, Suite 302, Arlington, VA 22201, and can be contacted at 703-247-4212.
+Learn more about ACCSC accreditation at www.accsc.org.